nolanwinsman/UndergradJobHuntHandbook/docs/resume.md

 - **Capstone** (Your capstone project is an amazing asset to add to your resume)
 - **AI Final Project** (If you have taken Dr. Schrum's AI class, the final project is another excellent asset to add to your resume.
 One of the benefits is more than likely you can publish the code for this publicly on your [Github](https://github.com/))

-- **Programming Languages Project 8 Wikipedia Web Scraping** (This is probably the best standard project to add to your resume.
-A ton of programming in the corporate world is fetch this data, do something with the data, then display it somewhere else)
+Don't put any generic school projects like the sorting projects or "implement a linked list" any project that you're not allowed to put on your Github and most CS students across the world should not be

 ## One Page